nats-io/nats-server/test/configs/certs/tlsauth/certstore/pkcs12.md

 `openssl pkcs12 -export -inkey ./client-key.pem -in ./client.pem -out client.p12`

+To add the CA, use the following:

+`openssl pkcs12 -export -nokeys -in ..\ca.pem -out ca.p12`

 > Note: set the PKCS12 bundle password to `s3cr3t` as required by provisioning scripts

 ## Cert Store Provisioning Scripts